pensadotech/ClickyGame/README.md

 ## Who maintains and contributes to the project

-This is a personal project based own learing experience.
+This is a personal project fro my own learing experience.

 ## Where users can get help with the project